termstandard/colors/README.md

 ## Querying The Terminal

-A more reliable method in an interactive program which can read terminal responses, and one that is transparent to things like sudo, SSH, etc.. is to simply try setting a truecolor value and then query the terminal to ask what color it currently has.
-If the response replies the same color that was set then it indicates truecolor is supported.
+In an interactive program that can read terminal responses, a more reliable method is available, that is transparent to sudo & ssh.

+Simply try sending a truecolor value to the terminal, followed by a query to ask what color it currently has.
+If the response indicates the same color as was just set, then truecolor is supported.

+If the response indicates an 8-bit color, or does not indicate a color, or if no response is forthcoming within a few centiseconds, then assume that TrueColor is not supported.

 ```bash
 $ (echo -e '\e[48:2:1:2:3m\eP$qm\e\\' ; xxd)